LC1332/Luotuo-Chinese-LLM/README.md

   <tr>
     <td width= "165"><img src="https://github.com/LC1332/Luotuo-Chinese-LLM/blob/main/image/icon_silk_scroll.png" alt="Luotuo-Vanilla" width="160"></td>
     <td>
-      <h2><a href="https://github.com/LC1332/Chinese-alpaca-lora"> Silk Scroll 丝绸卷轴 </a></h2>
+      <h2><a href="https://github.com/LC1332/Chinese-alpaca-lora"> Silk Magic Book 丝绸魔法书 </a></h2>
-      <p> The silk scroll will record the Magic Prompt on some very Large LLMs.
+      <p> The Silk Magic Book will record the Magic Prompt on some very Large LLMs.
 We hope that in some day, Luotuo trained models can adapt to diverse Prompt Tasks also.  </p>
     </td>
   </tr>
 </table>